-When it comes to these two passages, my personal belief about the Holy Spirit teaching us all things is that the Spirit will give us awareness within as to what is right and wrong.
+When it comes to these two passages, my belief about the Holy Spirit's teaching us all things is that the Spirit will give us awareness about what is of God and what is not.
 There is a "know-so" within the core of our being.
-Paul, the apostle, wrote that the Spirit witnesses with our spirit that we are children of God (Romans 8:16).
-There is an "amen," that resounds within when a person hears the truth.
-A person may come to Christ like a little child with little knowledge as to who Jesus is, but the Spirit will reveal the truth, even if a person does not have a copy of the Bible.
-Of course, we still need to be meditating on the Word of God, and the Spirit will give us insight.
+Paul the Apostle wrote: "The Spirit himself testifies with our spirit that we are God's children" (Romans 8:16).
+Paul is saying that when a person is right with God, there is an inner witness of peace.
+It is the same when a person hears the truth; an "Amen!" resounds within.
+A person may come to Christ like a little child with little knowledge of Who Jesus is, but the Spirit will reveal the truth, even if a person does not have a copy of the Bible.
+Of course, we still need to meditate on God's Word, and the Holy Spirit will give us insight.
 The presence of the Spirit (the anointing) in one's life will reveal more and more of the things of Christ if one is open to learning.